 Looking to the Future

-Looking ahead, Bobbi sees learner-centered education as the future of K-12, aligning with evolving workforce and societal needs, making this a crucial time to rethink public education.
-Alin agrees and highlights the need for a more humane approach, as rising mental health issues and declining trust in education suggest the current model falls short.
-“We have never been more positioned for transformation than we are now,” he states, urging a shift toward learner-centered principles that build connections and empower students to make meaningful community and global impacts.
+Bobbi looks ahead to the future of education, and the impact of an evolving workforce and societal needs, and sees learner-centered education as the future of K-12.
+She is a big believer that it's a crucial time to rethink public education, suggesting the current model falls short.
+Alin agrees, highlighting the need for a more humane approach as mental health issues continue to be on the rise and trust in education declines.
+“We have never been more positioned for transformation than we are now,” he states, urging the shift toward learner-centered principles that build connections and empower students to make meaningful community and global impacts.